jacobtani/financedata_extractor_tj/README.md

 ### Background Processes:

-There are two background processes (cron jobs) running in the application using the whenever gem.
+There are two background processes (cron jobs) running in the application which are as follows:
-* retrieving the current stock data - every minute
+* Retrieving the current stock data - every minute
-* creating a text report of new stock data
+* Creating a text report of new stock data

 ### Adapting the Application